SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### Denmark
  - Foci 'Seize Power' and 'Ask for Support' are no longer bypassed by being fascist, ensuring the leader change takes effect

+#### Italy
+ - Leader BoPs should now correctly activate only when the Mediterranean BoP is not active

 ### 3.12.8 "Missing Bracket"

 #### General